erroronline1/caro/readme.md

 Some permissions are default set though:

-Timesheets are accessible only if weekly hours are defined for the user - even the application admin
+Timesheets are accessible only if weekly hours are defined for the user - even the application admin.

 * User
     * can only see orders for own assigned organizational units
     * can export own timesheet only
+    * can perform the MDR§14 sample check and gather information for product incorporation
 * Group
     * can **NEVER** add records due to limited identification data
     * can place orders, but will be prompted to identify themself